mponce0/Visualize.CRAN.Downloads/README.md

 ## Features
+### Graphical and Statistical Outcomes
+* Static and interactive representations
+* Comparison plots for multiple packages
+* In screen output of statistics for different ranges of time

 ### Automatic date specification and selection
 The user can specify the range of dates to be processed, however the main function of the package will run a couple of checks and adjustments on these: